tytydraco/yessleep/out/When_I_finally_woke_up_everyone_in_my_town_was_dead_and_they_had_been_for_a_long_time_That_said_I_wasnt_alone_Part_1.md

 I can see the other patrons looking at me.
 Shocked, horrified stares.

 Need to find somewhere else to finish this.
+Once I’m safe, I’ll fill in the rest of the story: the pilgrim, the change, the thing we found under the soil that caused this.
+All of it.

 In the meantime, if you come across a forest where the tops of the trees are curling towards the ground and growing into themselves, and it smells of sugar mixed with blood, or lavender mixed with sulfur, and the atmosphere feels dense and granular, dragging against your skin as you move through it: